turingschool/backend-curriculum-site/module1/lessons/how_testing_works.markdown

 * How might you represent the idea of a dog having an owner in code?
 * Write an `initialize` method for `Dog`
 * What do you need to put in a runner file to access both classes?
-* How did you confirm your last projects were working correctly?
+* Up to now, how have you identified if your programs were working correctly?
 What are the downsides to this approach?

 ## Test Etiquette